ikrananka/ColecoVision-Power-Flashing-Pause-LED-Mod/README.md

 ### LED Installation

 Note that the LED should be soldered onto the underside of the PCB, i.e. the opposite side to all of the other components.
-Critically, the LED **MUST** be slightly raised above the PCB surface as shown below.
-I use small pieces of an old cut-up credit card style hotel key to do this as shown.
-The thickness of these plastic parts is
+Critically, the LED **MUST** be slightly raised by 0.75mm (30 thou) above the PCB surface as shown below.
+I use small pieces of plastic card (0.75mm thick) to do this, held in place with sticky tack, and then solder the LED in place.
+Don't forget to remove the pieces of plastic after soldering the LED.

 ## Construction of the Wiring Harnesses
 ### Tools Needed